 On the 23rd of April we got the go-ahead but more importantly it opened the channels to work together again on the Pixies’ sleeves.

 “Oh yes Simon, your jpgs are all wonderful.
 Very inspiring.
 I’ll let you know how I get on.
+Thank you so much.
+You have given me a right good boost this morning.

 Here’s to you,